What is String Manipulation?

 What is Concatenating Strings?

-Concatenating is nothing but a combination of two or more strings.
+Concatenation means joining two or more strings together.
 Let’s clear it with the help of a simple example:

 Here, we have basically two methods to perform string concatenation.
 Check out the code to get a clear picture: